darrylcauldwell/darrylcauldwell.github.io/_posts/2016-06-29-wordpress-to-google-pages.markdown

     - Blogging
 permalink: wordpress-to-google-pages
 ---
-With this post I will try and describe the steps I used to migrate my blog from Wordpress to Google Pages,  first I will try and describe why I am doing this.
+Here I will try and describe the steps I used to migrate my blog from Wordpress to Google Pages,  first I will try and describe why I am doing this.

 <H3> Migrate To Learn </H3>